editor-js/link/README.md

 ```

 ## Backend response format <a name="server-format"></a>
+This tool makes a get request for the endpoint provided in the config and on backend you can send a response.
 You can implement backend for link data fetching your own way.
 It is a specific and trivial task depending on your
 environment and stack.